rosajulia/heuristieken/README.md

 * Classes: this folder contains the data structure that is the foundation of our program.
 Two classes - namely Parcels and Spaceships - are used, as well as a class including all useful features of a suggested distribution of parcels over the ships; the Inventory class.
-* Algorithms: this is where our handwritten algorithms reside, currently those are a random algorithm, a combinatorial greedy/random algorithm, and a hill climber algorithm.
+* Algorithms: this is where our handwritten algorithms reside.
+Algorithms in this folder are: a random algorithm, a combinatorial greedy/random algorithm, a hillclimber, and an algorithm for binpacking variations.
-* Scripts: the algorithms are supported by a series of files in this folder: helpers.py contains several smaller functions, generateships.py & shiploader.py are used to create a varying fleet of ships.
+* Helperscripts: the algorithms residing here are used to support the algorithms.
+In this folder you will find helper.py, in which several smaller functions are defined, and fillitup and updateship, which are used for the packing of the ships.
+* Prepscripts: the functions in this folder play a role in the preparation of the fleet before the algorithms are ran.
+Generateships and shiploader are both files responsible for the generation of a fleet.
 * Calculations: calculations of for example the upper and lower bound of our score function (costs) are stored here.
-* Visualisation: this folder contains our visualisation functions, graph.py supports a concise visualisation of the outcome of the algorithms and visual.html, visual.py, visual.css, and terminal.html are used for a more elaborate visualisation,
+* Visualisation: this folder contains our visualisation functions, graph.py supports a concise visualisation of the outcome of the algorithms and visual.html, visual.py, visual.css, and terminal.html are used for a more elaborate visualisation.
-* Other: other files, like our to do list + division of tasks.
+ * Static: a folder requested by the Flask web application to store images.
+Graph.py will save the graph in this folder, which will later be used for html visualisation.
+You can see the readme's in the seperate folder for more information about the files residing there.

+## Questions and commands of case
+The case Space Freight came with several questions to test your code.
+Below you will find these questions with their corresponding command line arguments. </br>
+* a.
+Cargolist 1 with 4 ships (focus on parcel amount) --> python main.py
+* b.
+Cargolist 1 with 4 ships (focus on costs) --> python main.py
+* c.
+Cargolist 2 with 4 ships --> python main.py -c 2
+* d.
+Cargolist 3 with more ships (political constraints) --> python main.py -c 3 -s -p
+* e.
+Cargolist 3 with more ships (no political constraints) --> python main.py -c 3 -s </br>
+Optional: *algorithms* and *hillclimber* are optional arguments, see Use of program to check the arguments.

 # Use of program
 **Input**<br />